AllisonSHill/PizzaParlor/README.md

 # PizzaParlor

+## JavaScript Course Final Project

+### Build a semi-functional single page application for a virtual Pizza Parlor:

 ASSIGNMENT SCENARIO: Your client would like you to create an online pizza menu system using only HTML, CSS, and JavaScript.

 YOUR MENU WILL NEED TO PROVIDE THE FOLLOWING: